rosedblabs/rosedb/README.md

 [English](https://github.com/roseduan/rosedb#rosedb) | [简体中文](https://github.com/roseduan/rosedb/blob/main/README-CN.md)

 rosedb is a fast, stable and embedded key-value (k-v) database based on bitcask.
-Its on-disk files are organized as LSM trees, optimizing for write throughput. rosedb supports a variety of of data structures such as `string`, `list`, `hash`, `set` and `sorted set`.
+Its on-disk files are organized as WAL(Write Ahead Log) in LSM trees, optimizing for write throughput. rosedb supports a variety of data structures such as `string`, `list`, `hash`, `set` and `sorted set`.

-rosedb is written in pure `Go`.
-It is production-ready.
+rosedb is written in pure `Go`, easy to understand and use.

 Our vision is to build an efficient k-v storage engine for Go-based applications.
-Feel free to give us any advices, and also please give us a star ✨，that means a lot to us, thanks!
+Feel free to give us any advices, and also please give us a star ✨，that helps a lot, thanks!

  [![Stargazers over time](https://starchart.cc/roseduan/rosedb.svg)](https://starchart.cc/roseduan/rosedb)